 At any given time, the Heart Institute may have up to 200 active clinical trials, in various stages of the lifecycle of a study.

-Our clinics provide comprehensive and specialized care to support your cardiovascular well-being.
+Our clinics provide comprehensive and specialized care to support your cardiovascular health.
 We offer a range of services tailored to meet the unique needs of each patient, from prevention and diagnosis to treatment and ongoing management of heart conditions.

 Cardiac rehabilitation and secondary prevention (CRSP) programs are recommended for patients with cardiovascular disease, however participation in these programs is believed to be alarmingly low.
 At the Canadian Cardiovascular Congress, where hundreds of cardiovascular specialists and allied...